Call our Confidential Advice Line. Calls to this number are free of charge.

-The Corporate Insolvency Test refers to a method of determining a company’s ability to meet its liabilities as they fall due, and whether the total value of its liabilities exceeds assets.
+A corporate insolvency test refers to a method of determining a company’s ability to meet its liabilities as and when they fall due, and whether the total value of its liabilities - or debts - exceeds its assets.
+If your company is experiencing signs of financial distress, it is imperative that you take steps to discover whether the business is indeed insolvent.

 The three individual tests for insolvency should be viewed together to gain a reliable picture of the company’s financial position, and are designed to trigger the appropriate actions should insolvency be the result.

 Maximising creditor interests must be the principle focus if results indicate insolvency.
-You could face investigation as a director if you continue to put your own or shareholder interests first.
+This is a legal requirement for directors of insolvent companies; you could face investigation as a director if you continue to put your own or shareholder interests first.

 Begbies Traynor is available for advice and support in this regard, and operates from over all areas of the UK covered through our extensive office network.